Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Introduction

-\item We present a systematic analysis of sustained-throughput loss in Ara from the perspective of critical execution paths, and identify three major classes of inefficiencies: memory-side inefficiencies in data supply and transaction issuance, control-side inefficiencies caused by conservative dependence management and issue control, and operand-delivery inefficiencies caused by access conflicts and result propagation.
+\item We analyze Ara's sustained-throughput loss from the perspective of critical execution paths, and attribute the major bottlenecks to discontinuous data supply and inefficient transaction progression on the memory-side path, conservative blocking in dependence-and-issue control, and access conflicts and result-propagation overhead on the operand-delivery path.

-\item We propose coordinated microarchitectural optimizations targeting the three critical execution paths, including a descriptor-driven memory front-end with next-vl prefetch, early release of read-related dependences with dynamic local issue control, and multi-source forwarding with a dual-source operand queue.
-These techniques recover effective parallelism lost to implementation inefficiencies without expanding major hardware resources.
+\item We propose coordinated microarchitectural optimizations for the three critical paths, including a descriptor-driven memory front end with next-VL prefetch, early read-dependence release with dynamic local issue control, and multi-source forwarding with dual-source operand queues.

-\item We validate the proposed techniques in an RTL implementation.
-The results show that, without increasing raw memory bandwidth or changing the main processor configuration, the proposed optimizations significantly improve sustained vector throughput and move the achieved implementation points closer to the theoretical performance bound characterized by the roofline model. \end{itemize}
+\item We validate the proposed optimizations in an RTL implementation and show that they improve sustained vector throughput under the same main processor configuration and raw memory bandwidth, moving the performance points closer to the roofline-based performance bound. \end{itemize}